 7. Lowrance Hook2 5 Splitshot – Fish Like Pros Even at a New Spot with This One

 The transducer of this device features two sonars including CHIRP and Down-Scan.
 The CHIRP sonar provides wide-angle which is why it is suitable for both salt and freshwater.
 You can benefit from this transducer even if you are ice-fishing.
-The versatility of this unit is the very reason it has made to this list.
+The versatility of this unit is the very reason it has made it to this list.

-Moreover, the combination of CHIRP and Down-Scan provide a detailed view of the water.
+Moreover, the combination of CHIRP and Down-Scan provides a detailed view of the water.
 It gets even better because in addition to reading the contours it also provides information regarding the nature of different structures.
 This enables you to understand the position of fish in relation to the vegetation and other bottom structures.
 Therefore, the chances of catching the fish get higher.

-Moving on, Splitshot features a standard GPS system and includes one contours maps of 3000 US inland lakes.
+Moving on, Splitshot features a standard GPS system and includes one contours map of 3000 US inland lakes.
 Moreover, it also provides standard coverage to of additional 9000 lakes.
 These maps do not offer high detail but boundaries between water and land have been marked accurately.

 Although the display of the device is not HD, it is easily readable.
 The SolarMax display enables you to view this unit clearly from several different angles.
 Moreover, the device is waterproof which means it can withstand accidental exposure to water.

 8. Garmin Echomap Chirp 54cv – Get a Photographic View of the Water With This One